 Last month I decided to do a 30-day fitness challenge.
 Part of the reason for this was to try to get back into shape.
 The second reason was to see whether these challenges actually work or not.
-I was pretty sure ti wouldn’t work.
-Afterall, how could adding some exercise for a month really make a huge difference?
+I was pretty sure it wouldn’t work.
+After all, how could adding some exercise for a month really make a huge difference?
 Especially when I was still eating like I always have.
-Well, that was a bit reason why I wanted to test one of these challenges out.
+Well, that was a big reason why I wanted to test one of these challenges out.
 To see just how accurate the results were.
-I highly doubted that I would go from fat to a ripped skinny girl, but why not give it a try.
+I highly doubted that I would go from fat to being ripped, but why not give it a try.
 In the end, no matter the results, I would at least be in a better place than where I started.
 And so today I will be sharing my 30-day fitness challenge results.

 The starting point

 Before I get to the results, I figured it would be a good idea to go over where I was when this started.
 I had spent the last few years doing next to nothing.
-Most of my time was spent sitting in front of the computer.
+Most of my time was spent sitting in front of the computer, either playing video games or blogging.
 Any exercise I got was more incidental than deliberate.
 After all, I had to walk through the house to go get my food or to reach the bedroom for sleep.
 Otherwise, I didn’t do much.
 A few factors led to a sudden weight gain last year, although I had been a few pounds over my normal weight before that happened.

 What I learned along the way